 What Types Of Damages Can Be Recovered In A Wrongful Death Case?

 The Pennsylvania Wrongful Death Act enables a victim’s spouse, children, and/or parents to recover damages, such as medical and nursing expenses, funeral and administrative costs, and loss of companionship and financial support.
 If an at-fault party’s behavior was particularly egregious or reckless, you might be entitled to punitive damages as well.
 The dollar amount of compensation recovered varies from case to case.

 In a survival action, beneficiaries may recover damages that the deceased person could have received in a personal injury claim had they survived.
 Damages, such as pain and suffering and loss of future earning capacity, are often pursued in a survival action.
 Compensation received in a survival action is administered through probate according to the deceased person’s will or the Pennsylvania intestate succession laws if there is no will.
 Unlike wrongful death damages, any proceeds that are awarded in a survival action are taxable.

 At Thomas, Conrad & Conrad, our personal injury lawyers work on contingency, which means you do not pay attorney fees unless we recover compensation in your case.
 Your initial consultation is always free, and if you have a valid claim you would like to pursue, there are no up-front costs to you.
 To us, wrongful death cases are not just about money; they’re about holding negligent parties responsible for their actions and helping families find healing.

 Contact A Lehigh Valley Wrongful Death Attorney

 If you have lost a loved one and believe a wrongful death claim or survival action may be appropriate, contact us online to schedule a free consultation.
 You can also call our offices if you have any further questions about our wrongful death FAQs.
-Call 610-867-2900 to reach us in Bethlehem, or contact us in Allentown, Stroudsburg, and Topton.
+Call 610-867-2900 to reach us in Bath, or contact us in Allentown, Stroudsburg, and Topton.